demipapazoglou/Secure-Programming-Group-Assignment/README.md

 - `crypto/CryptoManager.js` – Handles encryption, decryption, and key management
 - `crypto/MessageSigner.js` – Signs and verifies message envelopes
 - `test-crypto.js` -  Test file for verifying the functionality of `CryptoManager.js` and `MessageSigner.js`.

+## Collaborators:
+- Samira Hazara
+- Demi Papazoglou
+- Caitlin Joyce Martyr
+- Amber Yaa Wen Chew
+- Grace Baek

+## Contributions
+Pull requests, suggestions, and bug reports are welcome.
+For significant contributions, please open an issue first to discuss the changes.

+## Acknowledgements
+This project was developed solely for academic purposes and is not intended for production or commercial deployment.